TMRatul49/Real-Time-Water-Quality-Monitor-Using-ESP32-with-Local-Server/README.md

 ## 🤖 Built By

-Made with 💡 by T. M. Mehrab Hasan — Turning water into data one drop at a time.
+Made with 💡 by @TMRatul49
+📧 Contact: tmmehrabhasan@gmail.com